Post Updated on December 9, 2020

 Youtube.
 Use the Watch Later feature.

 News.
-If you’re someone who still reads the news (let’s face it, most of us don’t), try asking your friends, family or co-worker for a summary of what’s going on in the world right now.
+If you’re someone who often reads the news, try asking your friends, family or co-worker for a summary of what’s going on in the world right now.
 Or try theskimm which emails you a daily summary of the latest news.

 Email.
 If you’re subscribed to newsletters that are genuinely useful, create a folder in your inbox called ‘Read Later’ and store them to read for another time.